1 Statics Review

 Example 1.1 illustrates the process of finding external reactions.

 One special type of pin connection for which the direction of the reaction force is known is one in which the pin is connected to a two-force member.
-Contrary to the name, a two-force member is not necessarily a member on which only two forces are applied, but rather it is a member on which forces are applied at only two locations.
+Contrary to the name, a two-force member is not necessarily a member on which only two forces are applied, but rather it is a member on which any number of forces are applied at only two distinct locations.
 A two-force member can be any shape, as is demonstrated in Figure 1.1.
-One easy way to recognize a two-force member is to note the presence of only two connection points (such as two pins) but no other locations at which a force or moment couple is applied.
-Once a member is recognized to be a two-force member, it can be concluded that the resultant force at both connection points will be equal in magnitude (so FA = FB in Figure 1.1) and opposite in direction and follow a line of action that goes through the connections.
-For a straight member, it can also be concluded that the force within the two-force member (internal reaction as will be discussed in Section 1.1) is equal to the reaction force in the pin.
+One easy way to recognize a two-force member is to note the presence of only two pinned points but no other locations at which a force or moment couple is applied.
+Once a member is recognized to be a two-force member, it can be concluded that the resultant force at both pins will be equal in magnitude (so FA = FB in Figure 1.1) and opposite in direction and follow a line of action that goes through the pins.
+For a straight member, it can also be concluded that the force within the two-force member (internal reaction as will be discussed in Section 1.3) is equal to the reaction force in the pin.

-The presence and recognition of two force members can make some otherwise statically indeterminate problems become statically determinate.
+The presence and recognition of two force members simplifies equilibrium calculations as it allows one to reduce the number of unknowns before doing any calculations.
 This is demonstrated in Example 1.2 below.

 Click to expand

-However, just as was discussed above, when one of the connected members is a two-force member, the reaction at the pin will be known to follow a line of action that goes through the points of application of the forces on the two-force member.
-Example 1.3 demonstrates these concepts.
+In addition, as was discussed previously, when one of the connected members is a two-force member, the reaction at the pin will be known to follow a line of action that goes through the points of application of the forces on the two-force member.

 Example 1.4 demonstrates the use of both Method of Joints and Method of Sections to solve for forces in truss members.